-He never intend to, but in the end, he finds himself outside the lively bar at nightfall anyway.
+He never intended to, but in the end, he finds himself outside the lively bar at nightfall anyway.
 He doesn't know why.
-The door pushes open, letting out a drunk man, and Henry catch it before it's closed again.
+The door pushes open, letting out a drunk man, and Henry catches it before it's closed again.

 The bar is smoky.
 He has to brush past a lot of people, and he hates every single touch.
 He has his reasons.
 When he finally has passed through, his whole body feels like it's burning.
 He orders a beer, shouts to the bartender over the noise from the jukebox, from people talking and laughing, and before he gets it, a hand lands on his shoulder.
 He jerks.